Need to talk? Call 1800 882 436.

 Separation anxiety in children | Raising Children Network

 Separation anxiety in children is when children fear being parted from parents or carers.
-It’s normal from about eight months.
+It’s common from about 6 months.
 You can help your child cope.

 Read more on raisingchildren.net.au website